 The narrow winding road to the bay leads to a car park facing the beach and The Coastguard - Britain's nearest pub to France.

-Paths from the bay lead up to the cliff top (be prepared for lots of steps) where you can take a walk and admire the stunning views.
+Paths from the bay lead up to the cliff top (be prepared for lots of steps) from where you can take a walk and admire the stunning views.
 Ponies roam the cliff top so don’t be surprised if you come across one or two.
 The cliff path leads to the Dover Patrol Memorial, and beyond is a fabulous walk to Kingsdown.